How can singing your heart out help after cancer treatment?

 Although singing on your own can bring significant benefits, group singing also helps to create social connections, helping those of us who are socially isolated and giving a sense of belonging.

-In my book, I talk about how cancer patients with good social support tend to live longer.
-Being part of a group gives you the chance to talk to people about your feelings and that can help to reduce your stress levels.
+In my book, I talk about how cancer patients with good social support live longer.
+Being part of a group gives you the chance to talk to people about your feelings, and that can help to reduce your stress levels.

 Improving chemo brain

 Singing involves a lot more than just opening your mouth.
-There’s the memorising and interpretation of lyrics and melodies, keeping rhythm and much more.
+It also needs memorising and interpretation of lyrics and melodies, keeping rhythm and much more.
 Like anything else that exercises your brain, it strengthens the neural connections, and this can help to overcome the frustrations of chemo brain.

-• You might want to consider joining a singing group or a choir.
-You don’t necessarily need to have a wonderful voice, just some enthusiasm and a willingness to participate.
+• Look at joining a singing group or a choir.
+You don’t necessarily need to have a wonderful voice, just some enthusiasm and a willingness to take part.

 • Consider joining a karaoke group.